imchuwy/dbt_models/README.md

 # dbt_models
-Example DBT models for a client
+Hello!
+This repository contains example DBT models which were made for a client.
+This SQL code has been altered to remove any sensitive information.